Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-My name is [your name] and I am the host of [your podcast’s name hyperlinked].
+My name is [your name], and I host [your podcast’s name hyperlinked].

 This podcast is about [1-2 sentences about your podcast or podcast’s mission].
 I’d be honored to invite you to my upcoming episode to share your expertise on [state guest industry or expertise].